Pittsburgh Attorneys For Claims Of Nursing Negligence

 Medical negligence should be discouraged, and victims should be compensated.
 Our law firm does both.
 If you or someone you love has suffered due to nursing negligence, talk to an attorney who is also a doctor.
 Deborah Maliver is board-certified in internal medicine.
 While working as a physician, she witnessed shocking examples of carelessness and negligence.
 She is well-acquainted with the profession and highly qualified to assist you.
 In medical malpractice law cases, she is dedicated to holding medical professionals accountable.

 We accept all of our cases on a contingent-fee basis, which means that you pay no attorneys' fees unless your case settles or wins at trial.
-For additional information about our services, contact a Pittsburgh nursing negligence lawyer at Biancheria & Maliver in Pittsburgh for a free consultation.
+For additional information about our services, contact a Pittsburgh nursing negligence lawyer at Biancheria & Maliver P.C. for a free consultation.